Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 Chomsky's Hierarchy

 The theories proposed by Noam Chomsky stand in stark contrast to the behaviorist perspective on language acquisition.
-While behaviorism posits that language development is primarily driven by external stimuli and reinforced through behavioral conditioning, Chomsky's perspective is rooted in innate knowledge and universal grammatical principles.
+While behaviorism posits that language development is primarily driven by external stimuli and reinforced through behavioural conditioning, Chomsky's perspective is rooted in innate knowledge and universal grammatical principles.

 Instead, he suggests that children possess an innate language acquisition mechanism, which enables them to naturally grasp the underlying grammatical structures of any language they are exposed to.